Air-Gapped Deployment

 Agent nodes provide additional workload capacity but do not participate in the control plane quorum.

-After all nodes are joined and images are loaded, verify the cluster is operational:
+After all nodes are joined, verify the cluster is operational:

 1. Verify all nodes are ready: